-For Image2Studio, the prompt should behave like a compact brief.
-It should say what the image is for, what must stay recognizable, what the frame should protect, what kind of light explains the material, and where the final image will appear.
+For Image2Studio, the prompt should behave like a compact cover brief.
+It should say what the post is about, what the viewer should notice first, where the title will sit, which object or scene must stay recognizable, and why the 4:5 mobile crop still works at thumbnail size.
 That makes it easier to move from learning to generation instead of collecting examples that never become finished work.

 What This Guide Helps You Decide